DGL

 Note

-Click here to download the full example code
+Go to the end to download the full example code

-Link Prediction using Graph Neural Networks¶
+Link Prediction using Graph Neural Networks

 In the introduction, you have already learned the basic workflow of using GNNs for node classification, i.e. predicting the category of a node in a graph.
 This tutorial will teach you how to train a GNN for link prediction, i.e. predicting the existence of an edge between two arbitrary nodes in a graph.